 For a more natural look on a hot summer day, I wore the VaVaVoom Kitten with the brown eyeliner from Manhattan to work and took the first selfie.
 Another day I got compliments from coworkers for the perfect wing created with the VaVaVoom Medium and Vink.
 I took the VaVaVoom Large-wing with Vink and full-face makeup to a night out and felt fabulous.

 By the way, the stamps are made of silicone and I have cleaned them with some warm water – an information that the packaging is lacking.
-The same goes for the Verge brush, which I also clean with my homemade brush cleaning solution.
+The same goes for the Verge brush, which I also clean with warm water and a drop of eco-friendly dish soap.
 I have found that it’s better to wash the tools off right after using them whenever I’m not in a rush.
 After some practice and with the right liquid liner, it indeed becomes quick and easy to get a great looking cat-eye – and it’s also SO MUCH FUN!

 The Vamp Stamp: from the co-creator of the beautyblender